 2) Embedded PL/SQL gateway

-3) Oracle Listner
+3) Oracle Listener

-Q. How does APEX integrate with the database?
+Q21.
+How does APEX integrate with the database?

-Oracle Application Express is truly a database application.
+Ans: Oracle Application Express is truly a database application.
 The IDE, the menus, and all of the screens you see in APEX are written in PL/SQL.
-The meta data for all of those screens, reports, and menus are stored in relational tables within the database.
-When you point your browser at the APEX URL, the Oracle HTTP listener (Apache +mod_plsql or the PL/SQL gateway, depending on database version) receives that call and uses PL/SQL and the meta data stored in database tables to paint the welcome screen.
+The metadata for all of those screens, reports, and menus are stored in relational tables within the database.
+When you point your browser at the APEX URL, the Oracle HTTP listener (Apache +mod_plsql or the PL/SQL gateway, depending on database version) receives that call and uses PL/SQL and the metadata stored in database tables to paint the welcome screen.
 When you log into APEX you are using an actual database user ID.
 This user ID is associated with a role (or roles) within the database and these roles determine what access you will have.
 If you are an administrator, you have access to create users and workspaces.
 As a developer, you have access to create new applications.
 If you are configured as an end-user, you will be able to run one or more applications.
 Oracle Application Express is integrated with the Oracle Database as no environment is.
-If you need to extend the basic functionality of APEX, there is no need to learn additional languages or link in additional libraries.
-On the rare occasions you need to extend functionality, you’ll either use SQL for data access or PL/SQL when procedural code is required.
+If you need to extend the basic functionality of APEX, there is no need to learn additional languages or links in additional libraries.
+On rare occasions, you need to extend functionality, you’ll either use SQL for data access or PL/SQL when procedural code is required.

-Q. How is APEX a RAD Tool?
+Q23.
+How is APEX a RAD Tool?

-Because APEX is so tightly integrated to the database, you can prototype screens while sitting with the user.
+Ans: Because APEX is so tightly integrated into the database, you can prototype screens while sitting with the user.
 The Object Browser allows you to create database objects such as tables in addition to viewing those same objects.
 This allows you to create objects on the fly and then build tables around those objects.
 The IDE, including the above Table builder, and all applications are run within a browser.
 Turn-around time is immediate.
 Because APEX is declarative, you can easily make changes in real-time via the built-in wizards.
 Because APEX controls session information for you, and because you use the security framework built into the Oracle Database, you can concentration delivering applications, not on connection configuration and other typical web development time wasters.

-Q. How much does APEX Cost and where can I get it?
+Q24.
+How much does APEX Cost and where can I get it?

-APEX comes pre-installed and completely integrated with Oracle Database Express Edition(XE).
+Ans: APEX comes pre-installed and completely integrated with Oracle Database Express Edition(XE).
 For all other editions of Oracle Database, Oracle Application Express comes as a free add-on that can be downloaded and installed.
 If you chose to “try before you buy”, or since it’s free, “try before you install”, you can also use the hosted APEX Online facility.
 This facility allows you to create and run complete applications just as you would on your own equipment.

-Q. What is the current version of APEX and why should I upgrade?
+Q25.
+What is the current version of APEX and why should I upgrade?

-beta version APEX 4.2 is released a couple of weeks back.
+Ans: Beta version APEX 4.2 is released a couple of weeks back.
 This new version offers many enhancements.
 Among the most useful are:

 Print to PDF